Video Game / Aurora (4X)

 - Easy Logistics - Mixed.
 Ships need to have fuel, and maintenance supplies for repair as well as regular overhauls for military ships.
 In addition to the maintenance requirements, military ships also have player-set intended deployment times.
 Going over this limit, as well as other situations such as combat losses and overcrowding, reduce morale, which adversely affects combat performance.

-- Guide Dang It - The game has no tutorial except scant tool-tips with little information.
-The player is likely to be overwelmed by the amount of information they receive.
+- Guide Dang It! - The game has no tutorial except scant tool-tips with little information.
+The player is likely to be overwhelmed by the amount of information they receive.